Kennet Eichhorn

-Kennet Eichhorn (born 27 July 2009) is a German professional footballer who plays as a defensive midfielder for club Hertha BSC.
+Kennet Eichhorn (/de/; born 27 July 2009) is a German professional footballer who plays as a defensive midfielder for club Bayer Leverkusen.

 Club career

 A youth product of Hertha BSC since he was a U9 in 2017, Eichhorn signed his first professional contract with the club on 4 July 2025.
-On 10 August 2025, he made his senior and professional debut with Hertha in a 0–0 2.
+On 10 August 2025, he made his senior and professional debut with Hertha in a goalless 2.
 Bundesliga tie with Karlsruher SC.
 At 16 years and 14 days old, he became the youngest ever debutant in the 2.
 Bundesliga taking the record from Efe-Kaan Sihlaroglu.
+Later that year, on 2 December, he scored his first goal for the club in a 6–1 win over Kaiserslautern in the DFB-Pokal, at 16 years and 128 days old, becoming the youngest scorer in the competition's history and surpassing Jude Bellingham's previous record, and also the youngest scorer in Hertha's history, breaking Ibrahim Maza's record.
+On 10 May 2026, Eichhorn scored his first 2.
+Bundesliga goal in a 2–1 win over Greuther Fürth, becoming the youngest player, aged 16 years and 287 days, to score in the league, surpassing the previous record set by Gunther Reeg in 1985.

+On 10 June 2026, Eichhorn signed with Bundesliga club Bayer Leverkusen until 2031, after the club activated a release clause in his contract with Hertha BSC reportedly worth just under €10 million.

 International career

-Eichhorn is a youth international for Germany, having played up to the Germany U16s.
+Eichhorn is a youth international for Germany, having played up to the Germany U17s.

+Playing style

+Scouted describes Eichhorn as playing with the steadiness and composure of a much older player.
+Rather than relying on flair and trickery, he uses his physicality to protect the ball and run into space.

+Eichhorn is described as having an elegance and composure on the ball that has already started to draw comparisons to Toni Kroos.

+He has previously stated his idols as Kevin De Bruyne, Sergio Busquets and Toni Kroos.